What is a 'bring' site or a recycling bank?

 Bring banks are a series of recycling containers provided by your local District or Borough council.
 These tend to be located in convenient places in the local community such as supermarkets, schools or pubs.
 They are particularly handy if you have too much for your kerbside bin or for those recyclable materials that can’t be collected via a kerbside scheme (e.g. glass).

 In Suffolk there are over 1000 recycling banks for a wide range of materials including glass, textiles, paper, cans, tins, cartons and books.

-To find your nearest bring bank see the recycling locator below or click here:
+To find your nearest bring bank check Recycle Now's recycling locator

 |If you want to suggest a good site for a glass bank then contact us at firstname.lastname@example.org|

 - Empty and rinse out each bottle, jar or glass container

 - Please leave your caps on bottles and jars as these are recycled too!

 - Separate into different colours for recycling; clear, brown, green or blue (blue goes in with the green)